Tomas-Bueno-Momcilovic/LatAm-Conflict-Forecast-Model/README.txt

 To export the ACLED dataset, open an account on developer.acled.org and generate an API key.
 To more easily load the dataset, change name to "latinamerica".

 Spatial joins between GADM and SPAM have been performed in QGIS v3.16.3-Hannover.
-Resulting data is available in a separate qgis folder and QGIS project (QGIS_preprocessing.qgz) here: https://syncandshare.lrz.de/getlink/fiUqhvDKEY8Lf34nUjcxN1KH/qgis.zip
+Resulting data is available in a separate qgis folder and QGIS project (QGIS_preprocessing.qgz).

 Procedure to replicate the process is as follows:
 1. Download GADM world shapefile (or geopackage) and SPAM world dataset;